theagrauer2-source/Hybrid-RandomForest-NeuralNetwork-Approach-to-RNAseq-Analysis/README.md

 Overall, the findings demonstrate the potential of machine-learning approaches to identify biologically relevant molecular signatures from transcriptomic data.
 Unlike traditional RNA-seq pipelines, which rely on univariate differential expression testing to find individually significant genes, this project's hybrid RF-NN approach identifies genes based on their combined, nonlinear contribution to classification accuracy.

+More investigation should be done into other possible model architectures, and comparisons should be made to other ML models such as SVMs, KNNs, and logistic regression.

 Dataset: https://www.ebi.ac.uk/gxa/experiments/E-GEOD-93624/Results?specific=true&geneQuery=%255B%255D&filterFactors=%257B%257D&cutoff=%257B%2522foldChange%2522%253A1%252C%2522pValue%2522%253A0.05%257D&regulation=%2522UP_DOWN%2522

+## How to Run

+1. Download the provided source .zip file.
+2. Extract the contents of the .zip file.
+3. Download the provided .ipynb Jupyter Notebook.
+4. Open the notebook in JupyterLab or another compatible environment
+5. Run the notebook cells in order